 - Add in half of the flour mixture, and mix by hand just until the flour is incorporated.
 Add in all of the buttermilk and mix until combined.
 Add in the rest of the flour, and lightly fold the mixture together just until all of the flour is incorporated.

-- Pour the butter cake batter into the prepared cake pan, smoothing out the top.
+- Pour the remaining cake batter into the pan and smooth it out into an even layer.
 Place the apples on top of the batter, making sure to leave out the juice from the apples.
-(Keep the leftover juice if you plan on making the glaze!)
-Top the apples on the cake with the streusel.
+(Be sure to keep the leftover juice for the glaze!)

 Chai Glaze (optional)